XixianLiang/resume/README.md

 ## **Self introduction**
 I am currently a master student at the Software Engineering Institute of East China Normal University, supervised by Prof [Ting Su](https://tingsu.github.io/).
 My research focuses on automatic UI testing for mobile Apps.
 Currently, I'm working on HarmonyOS NEXT app.
-Our reaserch project, which aims at enhencing the app exploration with the power of static analysis, is supported by HUAWEI Huyanglin funding(华为胡杨林基金), .
+Our reaserch project, which aims at enhencing the app exploration with the power of static analysis, is supported by HUAWEI.
 You can access one of our production during this project.
 [HMDroidbot, open-source explorer for HarmonyOS NEXT apps](https://github.com/XixianLiang/HMDroidbot).

 Also, I'm interested in LLM for mobile apps testing.
 I'm also developing an automatic testing script generator for data manipulate functions with LLM.
 And my previous work includes Property-based fuzzing on Android Apps.

 ## Current Working list & research interest (updated 2024/07/29)
 **1) Static Analysis for Guided GUI testing**

-Supported by HUAWEI Huyanglin funding (华为胡杨林基金)
+Supported by HUAWEI

 - Working on guided GUI testing algorithm based on static analysis.
 - Developing an open source GUI testing framwork for HarmonyOS NEXT apps.